IvanLencina/AngularSsrApp/README.md

 `ng add @angular/fire`

 `ng deploy`  <- This command simplifies the process to deploy a SSR Angular app to firebase cloud functions instead of Firebase Hosting.

+NOTE: ng deploy, not only makes the deploy.
+It also builds the production app.

+After installing the library, it will add some files and modify others with all the needed configuration.